vivektripaathi/DSA-Notes/16-Tree/05-Binary-Tree-Traversal.md

 ![Binary Tree Traversal Example](/assets/images/Binary-Tree-Traversal.png)

-## Inorder Traversal
+# Inorder Traversal
-In inorder traversal, a node is processed after processing all the nodes in its left subtree.
-The right subtree of the node is processed after processing the node itself. (
+In Inorder Traversal, a node is processed after processing all the nodes in its left subtree.
+The right subtree of the node is processed after processing the node itself.
-- Left, Root, Left.
+- <mark class="hltr-yellow">Left, Root, Left</mark>
 - **Example**: Inorder traversal for the above-given tree is 4 2 5 1 3.
 ```pseudocode
 Algorithm Inorder(tree)